dadepo/checkpointq/README.md

 Usage: checkpointq [OPTIONS] [COMMAND]

 Commands:
-  serve  Run in server mode
+  server  Run in server mode
   help   Print this message or the help of the given subcommand(s)

 Options: